IainCampbellUNB/CS2043_TeamProject/README.md

 | TallyWorkbook.xls   | TallyWorkbook.xls  |

-* Data is overwritten so tester must go back into excel files and re-enter values or use a back up version.
-* In the absence tracker 0 must be filled where there are no absences.
-0 must be used as the default value for empty fields.
+* Data is overwritten when test are run.
+It is encourage for testers to create duplicates before testing in order to have back up of original test data.

 ## Dependencies files